By Ajay Shrestha, Founder of Everest Trekking Guide · Updated May 15, 2026

 Sagarmatha National Park is a 1,148 sq km protected area in Nepal's Khumbu region, home to over 200 recorded bird species and more than 30 mammal species living between the forested lower valleys and the high alpine terrain around Everest itself.
-This piece covers which animals a trekker on the Everest Base Camp Trek can realistically expect to see, which ones are technically present but almost never spotted, and where and when the odds are best.

 Established in 1976 and inscribed as a UNESCO World Heritage Site in 1979, Sagarmatha National Park protects the entire upper Khumbu watershed, including Mount Everest (8,848.86 m) itself.
 Below roughly 3,800 m, forests of blue pine, fir, and rhododendron support most of the park's wildlife; above that line, tree cover disappears and only cold-adapted alpine specialists remain.
 See the Sagarmatha National Park destination guide for the park's full geography and permit details.